thesofproject/sof-docs/getting_started/intel_debug/introduction.rst

 ACPI platforms (introduced before and up to 2015)
 *************************************************

-On Baytrail, Cherrytrail, Braswell, and Broadwell devices (also referred to as `legacy` devices), the DSP enumeration is handled by the ACPI subsystem.
+On Bay Trail, Cherry Trail, Braswell, and Broadwell devices (also referred to as `legacy` devices), the DSP enumeration is handled by the ACPI subsystem.

 1. Local audio accessories (mics, speakers, headset)
 ----------------------------------------------------

-On Baytrail, Cherrytrail, Braswell, and Broadwell, the BIOS can either enable or disable the DSP:
+On Bay Trail, Cherry Trail, Braswell, and Broadwell, the BIOS can either enable or disable the DSP:

 * Enable the DSP.
 In this case, a DSP driver is required.
 This mode is